 The most common variety of splash cymbal mounts are secured onto a cymbal stand using a clamp.
 The clamp can be loosened using a turning mechanism, then placed around the stand and tightened back up.

-Alternatively, some of the options we’ve covered act as standalone stands which provide multiple mounts for splash cymbals and potentially other cymbals like crashes and rides.
+Alternatively, some of the options we’ve covered act as standalone stands that provide multiple mounts for splash cymbals and potentially other cymbals like crashes and rides.

 You’ve probably already got a good idea of where you’d like your splash cymbal to be positioned in your drum set.
 There are several potential locations for the cymbal.